 THE WIZARD OF OZ

-THE WIZARD OF OZ originally appeared on the silver screen in Hollywood's most magical year- 1939.
-The MGM dream factory took the popular story of L. Frank Baum and created one of the most beautiful and most extravagant musical fantasies to ever be captured in three-strip Technicolor.
-For the handful of you that never saw the film, here is a recap of the plot.
-THE WIZARD OF OZ tells the story of a Kansas girl named Dorothy Gale (Judy Garland) who travels over the rainbow to the strange and magical land called Oz, when her farmhouse is caught up in a cyclone.
-Of course, Dorothy wants to return home to her family, but lacks the means to get back to Kansas.
-Glinda, the Good Witch of the North (Billie Burke) advises Dorothy to journey to the Emerald City and ask The Wizard Of Oz (Frank Morgan) for his help.
-Along the way to the Emerald City, a Scarecrow (Ray Bolger), a Tin Woodsman (Jack Haley) and a Cowardly Lion (Bert Lahr) befriend Dorothy and join her for the trip down the yellow brick road.
-In addition to her new friends, Dorothy has also makes a rather terrible enemy- The Wicked Witch of the West (Margaret Hamilton), who vows to eradicate Dorothy and her little dog too.
+The MGM dream factory originally released THE WIZARD OF OZ in 1939- Hollywood's most magical year.
+Utilizing the popular story by L. Frank Baum, MGM created one of the most beautiful and most extravagant musical fantasies to ever be captured in three-strip Technicolor.
+THE WIZARD OF OZ tells the story of Kansas farm girl Dorothy Gale (Judy Garland) who is swept up in a cyclone and carried over the rainbow to the strange and magical land called Oz.
+Of course, Dorothy wants nothing more than to return home to her family back in Kansas, but without another cyclone to hit a ride on, she lacks the means of getting there.
+Glinda, the Good Witch of the North (Billie Burke) places Dorothy on yellow brick road, so she can journey to the Emerald City, where she can ask the all-powerful Wizard Of Oz (Frank Morgan) for his help in getting home.
+During the course of her journey down the yellow brick road, a Scarecrow (Ray Bolger), a Tin Woodsman (Jack Haley) and a Cowardly Lion (Bert Lahr) befriend Dorothy.
+Unfortunately for Dorothy her new friends, our innocent Kansas farm girl also makes a rather terrible enemy in the land of Oz- namely, The Wicked Witch of the West (Margaret Hamilton), who vows to eradicate Dorothy and her little dog too.

 or reprinted without the written consent of the publisher.